Skip to main content

 Configuration files

-All the configuration files for the Athenna framework are stored in the config directory if you are using the default project template.
+All the configuration files for the Athenna framework are stored in the src/config directory.
 Each option is documented, so feel free to look through the files and get familiar with the options available to you.

 Athenna needs almost no additional configuration out of the box.
 You are free to get started developing!
 Each option is documented, so feel free to look through the files and get familiar with the options available to you.
 It contains several options such as locale that you may wish to change, according to your application.